 The cold open here is great.
 A pitch-perfect homage to Detective Comics # 241

 The episode proper however…even better.
 Long story short: Bat-Mite accidentally gives The Joker his inter-dimensional powers and of course, Joker goes a bit… mad.
 Twisting reality around him to his sick will, he decides to kill Batman… over and over and over again in increasingly strange and elaborate ways.

 Meanwhile, Bat-Mite and Harley Quinn fall in love, and Joker creates a Joker-Mite to keep Bat-Mite busy.

 “The Color of Revenge!” – Written by Todd Casey

 This is the perfect example of taking an absolutely ridiculous silver age villain and making him interesting.
 Crazy Quilt is said villain here and back in the day, a young Robin blinds him during a fight…

 Years later he returns to seek his revenge.

 This episode is fantastic not just for the villain, but for the great dynamic between Bats and Robin.
 Robin believes Batman treats him with kid gloves and holds him back from reaching his true potential.
 What elevates that dynamic beyond the stale though, is that the heroes are more concerned with their relationship during the whole episode than poor Crazy Quilt.

-He’s the one who is desperate to be taken seriously in all his silver age goofiness, but Batman and Robin could care less.
+He’s the one who is desperate to be taken seriously in all his silver age goofiness, but Batman and Robin could not care less.